CEA-LIST/Moirai/README.md

       events.
 - [ ] Use a better data structure for the PO-Log of events.
 Something supporting the inherent DAG properties of the log.
+- [ ] Replace LVV by Vector Clock?